Published By Janet Gershen-Siegel at August 2nd, 2018

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with minimal effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 – 8 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
-These are companies such as Office Depot and Staples.
-These companies are likelier to have things you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
 Use the company’s EIN on these credit applications.

-Are there 8 – 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to purchase, repair, and maintain vehicles.
+Use this credit to purchase fuel, and to repair and maintain vehicles.
 Make sure to apply using the business’s EIN.

-These are service providers like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are normally MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are in reach.
+If you have more trade accounts reporting, then these are in reach.

 Know what is happening with your credit.
 Make certain it is being reported and address any errors ASAP.
-Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.
 Update the information if there are errors or the relevant information is incomplete.

 What’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs usually want you to dispute in a particular way.